BigBadE/Raven-Language/docs/building.md

 # Building

-# Windows / MacOS
-Requires LLVM set with the environmental variable LLVM_SYS_130_PREFIX = (path to folder with bin).
-This path can only be in forward slashes (/), backslashes (\) will not be detected.

-For MacOS/Linux, download it from the official github: [here](https://github.com/llvm/llvm-project/releases/tag/llvmorg-13.0.0)

-For Windows, please download from a different link with the correct binaries: [here](https://github.com/PLC-lang/llvm-package-windows/releases/tag/v13.0.0)

-C++ is also required to be installed somewhere on your system, for Windows get it from https://visualstudio.microsoft.com/vs/community/.
-By default, Rustup should install this for you.

-Nightly is required for building the compiler, you can set the project to nightly with ```rustup override set nightly```.

-After downloading everything and setting LLVM_SYS_130_PREFIX, restart your computer to make sure everything is properly setup.

-# Running

 Run this in the lib/test folder (or whatever Raven project in the repository you want to run)
 ```cargo run --bin magpie```